-Imagine that: a world were people weren’t so controlled by their hormones, where their manhood or womanhood wasn’t defined at all by the amount of sex they have and a world where countless hearts would be spared from breakage because people would not be cheating so hectically on each other.
+Imagine that: a world were people weren’t so controlled by their hormones, where their manhood or womanhood wasn’t defined at all by the amount of sex they have, and a world where countless hearts would be spared from heartbreak caused by cheating.

 I think that sex doesn’t have to be the be-all and the end-all of relationships, but because people have become so accustomed to sex defining how good or bad a relationship is, it has become a norm in any relationship.

 If you do decide to keep your legs closed and not engage in sex, people think you’re lying about your virginity or they look at you as if you’re crazy for not having sex.
 The worse is when you can’t get into a relationship because you know that sex will always be a pressure, and if its not you giving it to your partner, some one else will.

 I think there are some very good benefits of being a virgin.

 Most of my friends gave it up to their boyfriends, only to have their lovers dump them after a couple of weeks or months.
 My girlfriends felt so used after such break-ups because they felt like they gave their all, only to have it trampled and thrown back at their faces.

 So as a virgin, you don’t really feel like absolute crap when your partner leaves you because you didn’t give away a very deep part of yourself.
 Although you do feel sad after the breakup, it’s generally easier to get over the failed relationship because there was never a deep-level sexual connection.

 As a virgin, your ability to rock someone’s world doesn’t come from how you perform in bed, so you don’t go through the stress of being compared to other people, and you don’t compare different partners as well.